Updated February 15, 2024.

 While mortgage protection insurance is technically a form of final expense life insurance, the major difference is with MPI the policy holder cannot choose the beneficiary.
 The beneficiary of an MPI policy will always be the mortgage lender.

-The cost can vary based on the homeowner’s health or occupation, but just about anyone can obtain a policy.
+The cost of mortgage protection insurance can vary based on the homeowner’s health or occupation, but just about anyone can obtain a policy.
 This means that MPI can be more expensive than life insurance for the same amount of funds.

 There are also differences in the rules and regulations.
 With life insurance, the balance on the policy stays the same over time, while it lowers for an MPI policy as the mortgage is paid off.